sorayamajdolashrafi/personal-ghosts-shop/README.md

                 - Value is the product id.

     ### js
-        - Object Literal
+        //- Object Literal
-            - Write out object literals for each product
+            //- Write out object literals for each product
-            - Store in a variable with same name as product id.
+            //- Store in a variable with same name as product id.

             These objects are key/value pairs whose values uniquely describe each product.
 All products should have exactly the same keys!

-        - Create a variable that is an array of all of your products
+        //- Create a variable that is an array of all of your products
-        - Export this array.
+        //- Export this array.

         - TDD
-            1. Copy/paste the html element
+            //1.
+Copy/paste the html element
-            2. copy/paste the product dad for one listing to use as the input of the function
+            //2. copy/paste the product data for one listing to use as the input of the function
             3. Using DOM API, create a static example.
 Start by creating the top level element and work down (like the warmup).
             4. Make the test pass, pay attention to the details.